Sabita Devi: 1930s

+Early years and breakthrough

 Her first film Kamaner Aagun (Flames Of The Flesh) was produced by British Dominion Films Ltd., Calcutta, in 1930.
 It was directed by Dinesh Ranjan Das and co-starred Dhirendranath Ganguly, Debaki Bose, Ramola Devi and Radharani.
 The film was a semi-historical version of the Queen of Chittor, Rani Padmini, committing jauhar to evade the enemy forces.

 In 1931, Sabita acted in Aparadhi (The Culprit) a social, written and directed by Debaki Bose, starring P. C. Barua, Bhanu Bannerjee, Tincory Chakrabarty, Keshav Narayan Kale, Rampyari and Rose.
 It was a silent film made under the banner of Barua Film Unit, Calcutta.
 Her other silent films from this time include Takay Ki Na Hay (What Money Cannot Do) (1931) was directed by Dhirendranath Ganguly and produced by British Dominion Films Ltd., Calcutta.
 It starred Dhirendranath Ganguly, P. C. Barua and Radharani.
 Kanthahaar (Diamond Necklace) (1939) was directed by Kali Prasad Ghose for Indian Kinema Arts, Calcutta and starred Durgadas Bannerjee, Rajhans and Renubala.
 Maraner Pare (After The Death) (1931) directed by A. K. Roy for British Dominion Films Ltd., Calcutta and co-starred Dhirendranath Ganguly, Hem Gupta, Radharani and Kalidas.
 Bhagya Lakshmi (Wife's Destiny) (1932) directed by Kali Prasad Ghose with co-stars P. C. Barua, Durgadas Bannerjee, Khitish Roy Choudhary, Umasashi, Biren Ghosh and produced by Indian Kinema Arts, Calcutta.

 In 1933, she was cast in a religious film, Radha Krishna, directed by Priyanath N. Ganguly and Tulsi Lahiri.
 Her co-stars were Dhiraj Bhattacharya, Indubala, Amar Choudhary and Kamala Jharia.
 An East India Film Company production, it had music by Sunderdas Bhatia.

+Peak success (1934–1943)

 Shaher Ka Jadoo in 1934 was a debut acting film for Motilal and was written and directed by Kali Prasad Ghose.
 The main stars in this social were Sabita, Kumar, Sitara Devi, K. C. Dey, Miss Gulzar and Tarabai.
 The film was produced by Sagar Movietone.
 She then acted in Ezra Mir's Farzande Hind also called Phantom of the Hills, an action drama film.
 The film starred Sabita with Jal Merchant, Yakub, Nyampally.
 Produced by Sagar, the music was composed by S. P. Rane.

 Grihalakshmi (Educated Wife) (1934) was an early woman-centric film and was a remake of the earlier silent film Bhaneli Bhamini (1927).
 Directed by Sarvottam Badami, it was produced by Sagar and had music by S. P. Rane.
 Her co-stars were Jal Merchant, Yakub, K. C. Dey and Lalita Devulkar.
 Her last film in 1934 was Chandra Gupta directed by A. R. Kardar and starring Gul Hamid, Nazir, Mazhar Khan and Dhiraj Bhattacharya.
 Produced by East India Film Company, it had music by K. C. Dey.